Cubs vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has 63 hits with 10 doubles, three triples, 15 home runs, 25 walks and 41 RBI.
-He's also stolen seven bases.
+- Ohtani has 64 hits with 10 doubles, three triples, 16 home runs and 27 walks.
+He has driven in 42 runs with seven stolen bases.

-- Ohtani has picked up at least one hit in two games in a row.
-During his last five outings he is batting .381 with two doubles, a triple, two home runs, two walks and seven RBI.
+- Ohtani has hit safely in three games in a row.
+In his last five games he is hitting .350 with two doubles, a triple, a home run, three walks and four RBI.

 Ohtani Recent Games